hassio-addons/addon-bitwarden/README.md

 a web interface, desktop applications, browser extensions and mobile apps.

-This add-on is based upon the lightweight and opensource [Bitwarden RS][bitwarden-rs] implementation, allowing you to self-host this amazing password manager.
+This add-on is based upon the lightweight and opensource [Vaultwarden][vaultwarden] implementation, allowing you to self-host this amazing password manager.

 Password theft is a serious problem.
 The websites and apps that you use are